AgoraIO/agora_doc_source/en-US/markdown/Agora Analytics/aa_monitor.md

 ### Multidimensional analysis

-The bubble charts of **Video Freeze Rate** and **Audio Freeze Rate** show distributions of the two metrics from the perspective of network type, SDK version, and device type.
+The bubble charts of **Video Freeze Rate** and **Audio Freeze Rate** show distributions of the two metrics from the perspectives of network type, SDK version, and device type.

-[screenshot placeholder]

 ![11](./screenshots/11.png)